multiplehats/jaydens-stack/README.md

 Adding new components is pretty simple, you can either manually over components to the `packages/ui` directory.
 Or, `cd` into `apps/web` and run the shadcn CLI command, e.g. `npx shadcn-svelte add accordion`.
 This will put the new component in the `packages/ui` directory.

 Don't forget to update imports ✌️

+## Gotcha's & Notes

+- Prisma needs to be installed in `apps/web` as well as `packages/database`, because of this [issue](https://github.com/prisma/prisma/issues/6603), alternatively see [this Slack thread](https://prisma.slack.com/archives/CA491RJH0/p1677500075237659).

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 See our [Contributing Guide](CONTRIBUTING.md) for more details.